|Nutritional Guidelines (per serving)|

 - 1 meaty smoked ham bone (or 1.5 pounds ham shanks or ham hocks)

 - 2 bay leaves

-- 1 pound dried cannellini or white kidney beans
+- 1 pound dried cannellini beans (or white kidney beans)

 - 1/2 teaspoon dried oregano

-- 1 teaspoon dried rosemary or 1 sprig of fresh
+- 1 teaspoon dried rosemary (or 1 sprig fresh rosemary)

 - 1/4 teaspoon red pepper flakes

-- 1/2 cup diced fresh or canned tomatoes
+- 1/2 cup tomatoes (diced fresh or canned and drained)

-Add the ham shank, broth, water and bay leaves.
-Bring to a simmer, reduce to low, cover and simmer for 1 hour.
+Add the ham bone or shanks or hocks, broth, water, and bay leaves to the pot.
+Bring to a boil, reduce heat to low, and simmer, covered, for 1 hour.

 Uncover and add the beans, oregano, rosemary, red pepper flakes, and black pepper.
-Cover and simmer, stirring occasionally, for 45 minutes.
+Cover, bring back to a boil, reduce heat to low and simmer, stirring occasionally, for 45 minutes.
 More liquid can be added at any time if the beans soak up all the existing liquid as they cook.